Tag Archives: Germany

 The reasons that the Nazis lost votes has been debated, but by this time the Germany economy seemed better, and the Weimar government looked better as a result.
 This stung the Nazi leadership because the last thing they wanted was Weimar to stay in power.
 Hitler and those that supported him worked hard to negotiate with the other conservative parties to gain their support.
 They appealed to the old military aristocracy, the industrialists, and other leaders they needed to get support from.
 They played up the fear that the Communists would gain power.
 Most of the other conservative parties were wary of Hitler and his Nazis but ultimately decided to join with him to create a majority so that government could be formed.

 And on 30 January 1933, President Hindenburg appointed Hitler as chancellor.
-Hindenburg and the others who had allied with him though they could control him.
+Hindenburg and the others who had allied with him thought they could control him.
 That would prove to be a disastrous miscalculation on their part.
 Hitler moved quickly to solidify the power of the Nazi party.
 While technically a coalition government, they quickly began suppressing and abridging press freedoms and individual liberties.
 All those who opposed the Nazis now had the SA, now part of the government, being given police powers.
 Jews would be dismissed from government posts.
 Hitler convinced Hindenburg to dissolve the Reichstag, a clever move so that when elections would be held only his party would be seated.
 They quickly worked to suppress all other parties except the ones that had supported them.

 By 1934 the Nazi’s had swept away the old order and through elections (which in many cases were fraudulent) got all the seats they needed to fill the Reichstag.
 Things looked good but there were some problems.
 Internal corruption was an issue but so was the issue of continued violence the SA was doing.
 The SA, like the Black Shirts, served a vital role but also tended to be more purist about their doctrines than most in the party were.
 The SA had swelled in size to 4.5 million making it a very large paramilitary organization.
 As revolutionaries know, the greatest threat is not from outsiders but from those inside who build powerful groups internally that might topple ?you.
 Stalin had purged most of the early revolutionaries because they wanted more radical ideas and threatened his power.
 Mussolini had issues.
 Now Hitler was facing it as well.